Iraidas/Knigoed/README.md

-# Mini project of a static multi-page site "Knigoed" without adaptive
+# Mini project of a static multi-page site "Knigoed" without adaptive not cross-browser

 ### The project was created for an exam in an educational institution.